stumpc5/chess960/project_description.md

 Identifying openings within a dataset depends on selecting a **threshold** value between 0 and 1.
 This threshold determines how often an initial sequence of moves must occur to be considered an opening.
-A higher threshold means that an initial sequence must be played more frequently to be recognized.
+A higher threshold means that an initial sequence must have been played in the dataset more frequently to be recognized.

 #### Threshold Sensitivity:

 Consider two thresholds, **t1 < t2**.
-By definition, if a sequence of moves qualifies as an opening under the higher threshold **t2**, then (a prefix of) this sequence will also be an opening under the lower threshold **t1**.
+By definition, if a sequence of moves qualifies as an opening under the lower threshold **t1**, then (a prefix of) this sequence will also be an opening under the higher threshold **t2**.

-This means in particular, that one might see the base of an opening for a larger threshold which then branches out into multiple variations of the same opening.
+This means in particular, that one sees the base of an opening for a larger threshold which then branches out into multiple variations of the same opening when lowering the threshold.
 This is a well-known phenomenon in classical chess, see for example the [many variations of the **Ruy Lopez** opening](https://www.chess.com/forum/view/chess-openings/all-ruy-lopez-variations).
 This phenomenon can be seen in several variations of this opening that we can identify in the analysis of [classical chess](https://github.com/stumpc5/chess960/blob/main/BoardAnalysis/rnbqkbnr.md).